AzyCrw4282/game-of-three/README.md

 # Overview

 This a game played through WebSockets.
 Game of Three, when a player starts, he is added to a queue to wait for a rival, once a rival player is available, either of them can incept a random (whole) number and sends it to the second a player as an approach of starting the game.
 The receiving player can now always choose between adding one of  {­1, 0, 1} to get to a number that is divisible by 3.
-Divide it by three.
+Divide it by 3.
 The resulting whole number is then sent back to the original sender.

 # Design